Story & Lesson Highlights with Frank Juárez of Sheboygan

 Frank, we’re thrilled to have you with us today.
 Before we jump into your intro and the heart of the interview, let’s start with a bit of an ice breaker: Have you stood up for someone when it cost you something?

 I have stood up for students and artists in the past and continue to do so today.
 In my experience, artists tend to be taken advantage of.
 You might have seen, heard, or read about artists being solicited for art donations for a fundraiser and guaranteed exposure.
 As the saying goes, exposure does not pay the bills.
-How about an artist being commissioned for a work of art, later to find out that the last payment is delayed for no apparent reason?
-Or, a muralist’s work being used for financial gain without the consent of the artist or even compensation.
+How about an artist being commissioned for a work of art, only to find out that the last payment is delayed for no apparent reason?
+Or a muralist’s work being used for financial gain without the consent of the artist or even compensation.

 I am an award-winning art educator, curator, artist, and arts advocate based in Sheboygan, Wisconsin.
-I am known for my commitment to art education, elevating contemporary art and supporting Wisconsin artists, I have spearheaded numerous initiatives, including the Midwest Artist Studios Project and the 365 Artists 365 Days Project.
+I am known for my commitment to art education, elevating contemporary art, and supporting Wisconsin artists.
+I have spearheaded numerous initiatives, including the Midwest Artist Studios Project and the 365 Artists 365 Days Project.
 In addition to my roles as publisher of Artdose magazine and editor-in-chief of SchoolArts magazine, I curate exhibitions and jury art shows throughout the Midwest.
-My dedication to these fields have earned me numerous accolades, making me a pivotal figure in Wisconsin’s art community.
+My dedication to these fields has earned me numerous accolades, making me a pivotal figure in Wisconsin’s art community.
 In addition to these roles, I am the Art Department Chair at Sheboygan North High School, Chair of the National Art Education Foundation (NAEF), board member of the Bergstrom-Mahler Museum of Glass, and committee member of the Carroll University Wisconsin Art Collection Advisory Board.

 Was there ever a time you almost gave up?

 Rather than giving up, I used this as a learning experience.
-Asking myself, “ What have I learned, what I will do differently, and how can I make this enjoyable?”
-This presented a path to explore.
-Taking each opportunity as it presented itself, allowed for continual assessment and growth.
-By being honest with myself, it led to creating a foundation that has sustained through multiple obstacles and challenges.
+Asking myself, “What have I learned, what will I do differently, and how will I move forward?”
+This presented a path for exploration and reflection—every opportunity allowed for continual assessment and growth.
+Being honest with myself led to creating a foundation that has sustained through multiple obstacles and challenges.
 In 2017, I relocated the Frank Juárez Gallery to the Historic Third Ward in Milwaukee, Wisconsin, which I closed in 2019.
-This time, I knew deep down that my heart was no longer in it.
-I wanted to invest my time, resources, and energy into nurturing something else that was fulfilling – Artdose magazine.
+This time, I knew deep down in my heart that I was no longer into it.
+I wanted to invest my time, resources, and energy into nurturing something else that I started in 2013 – Artdose magazine.

-Sure, so let’s go deeper into your values and how you think.
 What’s a belief or project you’re committed to, no matter how long it takes?

-Before we go, we’d love to hear your thoughts on some longer-run, legacy type questions.
 What is the story you hope people tell about you when you’re gone?

 I love this question!
 This reminds me of when I read The Artist’s Guide by Jackie Battenfield.
 In her book, she had a variety of exercises that encouraged readers to reflect on what it means to be an artist.
 One of the exercises was to write an obituary.
-At first, I thought it was weird to think about death, in my early 30s.
-Then, I realized that it was the perfect way to carve the path I want my life to lead.
+At first, I thought it was weird to think about death in my early 30s.
+Then, I realized that it was the perfect time to carve the path I want my life to lead.

 Contact Info: